axieinfinity/ronin-documentation/docs/node-operators/setup/generate-keys.md

 Each validator node requires private keys for signing blocks and consensus messages sent to the other validators in the network.

-The required private keys include one ECDSA key and one BLS key.
+The required private keys include a BLS key and an ECDSA key.
 The keys are named after digital signature schemes: Elliptic Curve Digital Signature Algorithm (ECDSA) and Boneh–Lynn–Shacham (BLS), respectively.

-- The ECDSA key is used for signing blocks.
 - The BLS key is used for producing finality votes.
 Validators who produce finality vote receive a reward.
 If a validator fails to produce a finality vote, no slashing penalty applies.
+- The ECDSA key is used for signing blocks.

-## Generate BLS keys
+## Generate a BLS key

 You can generate a BLS key pair using the Ronin CLI or your node's Docker image.